ricardobalk/dockerfiles/chess-cli/README.md

              -t ghcr.io/ricardobalk/chess-cli:latest \
              -t ricardobalk/chess-cli:1.0.0 \
              -t ricardobalk/chess-cli:latest \
-             --build-arg TARGETPLATFORM=x86-64-modern \
+             --build-arg TARGETPLATFORM=linux/amd64/v2 \
              --no-cache \
              .
 ```

-> Replace `ARCH` with the architecture you want to build for.
-Check the [Stockfish Makefile](https://github.com/official-stockfish/Stockfish/blob/master/src/Makefile) for a list of supported architectures.
+> Replace `TARGETPLATFORM` to let the build step match the correct CPU architecture that is in use.
+Take a look at the the [Dockerfile](./Dockerfile) if you have specific needs.
+The [Stockfish Makefile](https://github.com/official-stockfish/Stockfish/blob/master/src/Makefile) contains of supported CPU architectures.

 Or build multi-architecture image using `buildx`: